345950647/memstore/README.md

 - **Indexes**: Only single-field indexes are supported (e.g., `'name'`).
 Composite indexes are not available.
 - **Filtering**: The `filter` method retrieves records matching all specified field-value pairs, using indexes when available for efficiency.
 It works with both indexed and non-indexed fields.
+- **Slicing**: The `islice` method allows positional slicing of records using integer indexes (positive or negative), supporting `start`, `stop`, and `step` parameters.
+It returns an iterator, which can be converted to a list if needed.
 - **Limitations**: No field validation or update methods are provided.
 Deletion and retrieval are ID-based or filter-based only.
 - **Dependencies**: Uses only Python standard library modules (`collections`, `functools`, `itertools`, `operator`,